sigstore/cosign/doc/cosign_triangulate.md

 ## cosign triangulate

 Outputs the located cosign image reference.
-This is the location cosign stores the specified artifact type.
+This is the location where cosign stores the specified artifact type.

 ```
 cosign triangulate [flags]